This post may contain affiliate links. See my disclosure policy.

 How to make tandoori chicken

-Step 2- Marinate the chicken.
+Step 2- Marinate.
 Pat dry the chicken pieces and put them in the marinade.
 Mix well to get the chicken completely coated.
-Cover and marinade for up to 24 hours in the fridge.
-If you are in a hurry, let the chicken sit in the marinade for around 10 minutes.
+Let the chicken sit for at least 10 minutes.

 Step 3- Assemble.
-Preheat the oven to 200C/400F degrees.
-Line the wire racks with tin foil.
-Remove the chicken cuts from the yogurt mixture and shake off the excess marinade.
+Remove the chicken from the yogurt mixture and shake off the excess marinade.
 Place the chicken on the wire rack.

-Step 4- Bake.
-Bake for 25 to 30 minutes or until the chicken is nicely charred and cooked through.
-Allow the chicken to rest for 5 minutes and serve with naan and coconut rice.
+Step 4- Bake for 25 to 30 minutes or until the chicken is nicely charred and cooked through.

 - Use even-sized chicken pieces to ensure even cooking.
 If you are using different cuts of chicken, I recommend cooking them in batches.

-- Don’t overcrowd the baking rack so that the chicken pieces brown well on all sides.
+- Don’t overcrowd the baking rack so the chicken pieces brown well on all sides.

-- Have a thermometer at hand.
+- Check the internal temperature.
 Remove the chicken from the oven as soon as it reads 165F in the thickest part of the chicken.

-- Resting the chicken is important because it allows the juices to redistribute amnd yield the most juiciest meat ever.
+- Resting the chicken is essential because it allows the juices to redistribute and yield the juiciest meat ever.

 Frequently asked questions

 Tandoori chicken is juicy thanks to the yogurt marinade and earthy due to the Indian spices, ginger, and garlic.
-Cooked over high heat, authentic tandoori chicken is also smoky.
+Cooked over high heat, the chicken is also naturally smoky.
 This is why I like to add smoked paprika to the marinade to make up for the smokiness that the traditional cooking method provides.

 More delicious Indian dinners to try